The Bill: Ratings

 The Bill was a popular drama in the United Kingdom and in many other countries, most notably in Australia.

 The series attracted audiences of up to six million viewers in 2008 and 2009.
 Ratings during 2002 peaked after the overhaul of the show which brought about the 2002 fire episode, in which six officers were killed, and the 2003 live episode attracted 10 million viewers – 40% of the UK audience share.
 Immediately following The Bills revamping and time slot change, it was reported that the programme had attracted 4.5 million viewers, 19% of the audience share, but it lost out in the ratings to the BBC's New Tricks, with the Daily Mirror later reporting that ITV's schedule change was behind a two million viewer drop in ratings.

-In 2001, prior to Paul Marquess's appointment as executive producer, ratings had dropped to approximately six million viewers, and advertising revenues had fallen, in part due to the ageing demographic of its viewers, leading ITV to order a "rejuvenation", which saw the series adopt a serial format.
+In 2001, prior to Paul Marquess's appointment as executive producer, ratings had dropped to approximately six million viewers, and advertising revenues had fallen, in part owing to the ageing demographic of its viewers, leading ITV to order a "rejuvenation", which saw the series adopt a serial format.

 In 2002, The Independent reported that The Bill's Thursday episode was viewed by approximately 7 million people, a fall of approximately 3 million viewers in the space of six months.
-After the cast clearout resulting from the Sun Hill fire in April 2002, BBC News reported that the show attracted 8.6 million viewers, the highest figure for the year to that point, and by October 2003, the program had around 8 million viewers each week.
+After the cast clearout resulting from the Sun Hill fire in April 2002, BBC News reported that the show attracted 8.6 million viewers, the highest figure for the year to that point, and by October 2003, the programme had around 8 million viewers each week.

 In 2005, The Bill was averaging around 11 million viewers, in comparison to Coronation Street, which was attracting around 10 million viewers.

 In 2009, The Daily Mirror reported that The Bill was to be moved to a post-watershed slot to allow it to cover grittier storylines.
 It was reported that it was the first time in British Television that ITV had broadcast a drama all year in the 9 pm slot.
 The changeover happened at the end of July 2009.
 Before the move, the programme was averaging 5 million viewers between the two episodes each week.
 BARB reported that the week of 12–18 October 2009 saw 3.78 million viewers watch the show.